go-skynet/localai-website/content/features/openai-functions.md

 To learn more about OpenAI functions, see the [OpenAI API blog post](https://openai.com/blog/function-calling-and-other-api-updates).

+💡 Check out also [LocalAGI](https://github.com/mudler/LocalAGI) for an example on how to use LocalAI functions.

 ## Setup

 OpenAI functions are available only with `ggml` models compatible with `llama.cpp`.